ivangfr/axon-springboot-websocket/README.md

 - ### axon-event-commons

   `Maven` project where all events mentioned above are defined.
-It generates a JAR file that is added as a dependency in the `pom.xml` of all the services.
+It generates a JAR file that is added as a dependency in the `pom.xml` of `customer-service`, `restaurant-service` and `food-ordering-service`.

 ## Prerequisites